Odin LogoOdin

 1. Body Temperature

 Core body temperature varies 1-1.5°F throughout the day.
 Temperature peaks between 4-6 PM and reaches its lowest point at 4-6 AM.
 Higher temperature increases muscle elasticity, enzyme activity, and nerve transmission speed.
-Research from the Journal of Applied Physiology shows that muscle strength correlates directly with body temperature—peak temperature = peak performance.
+The Atkinson and Reilly review cited above identifies core temperature as a key driver of this pattern—peak temperature tracks closely with peak strength and power output.

 2. Hormone Fluctuations

 Cortisol and testosterone follow daily rhythms.
 Cortisol (stress hormone that mobilizes energy) peaks at 6-8 AM, providing natural alertness.
-Testosterone (muscle growth and strength hormone) peaks in morning but remains elevated through afternoon.
-Studies show afternoon training benefits from both elevated testosterone and optimal body temperature.
+Testosterone (muscle growth and strength hormone) also peaks in the morning but remains elevated through much of the day.
+On its own, hormone timing is a weaker predictor of performance than core temperature—it's the combination of still-elevated hormones and peak temperature that makes afternoon training conditions favorable, not hormones in isolation.

 3. Neuromuscular Performance

 Reaction time and coordination improve throughout the day.
-According to research in Chronobiology International, neuromuscular function (motor unit recruitment, firing rate, and coordination) reaches peak efficiency in late afternoon.
-This explains why afternoon training feels "smoother" and allows better mind-muscle connection.
+The same short-term, high-power-output measures covered in the Atkinson and Reilly review depend on motor unit recruitment and firing rate, both of which track the same daily rhythm as strength and temperature.
+This is part of why afternoon training often feels "smoother" and allows better mind-muscle connection.

 4. Metabolic Efficiency